-Similarly, reviewing the recruitment, retention and morale of the workforce, the funding available to deliver mental health services and the leadership capability across local areas is essential in understanding why some services are performing well, while others lag behind.
+Being able to review data showing recruitment, retention and morale of the workforce, the funding available to deliver mental health services, and the leadership capability across local areas is essential in understanding why some services are performing well, while others lag behind.